-• Communications within the knowledge work force is becoming critical as a result of the computer revolution in information.
-Throughout the ages the problem has been how always to get "communication" out of "information."
+■ Communications within the knowledge work force is becoming critical as a result of the computer revolution in information.
+Throughout the ages the begn how problem has always "communication" out of "information."
 Because information had to be handled and transmitted by people, it was always distorted by communications; that is, by opinion, impression, comment, judgment, bias, and so on.
 Now suddenly we are in a situation in which information is largely impersonal and, therefore, without any communications content.
 It is pure information.